glyphr-studio/Glyphr-Studio-2-Help/docs/faq/transparent-overlaps.md

 ### Simple Solution

-Possibly the easiest solution is to take the `.otf` file that got exported from Glyphr Studio, and use some online file converter to convert it to an `.ttf` file.
-For whatever reason, once converted to TTF, these overlaps appear correctly at all sizes.
+The easiest solution is to export a `.ttf` file instead of an `.otf` file.
+Glyphr Studio can export `.otf`, `.ttf`, `.woff`, and `.woff2` files directly from the **File** menu.
+For whatever reason, the TTF format shows these overlaps correctly at all sizes.
+(If you only have an `.otf` file, you can also use an online file converter to convert it to a `.ttf` file with the same result.)

 ### More involved solution

-*TLDR: if overlaps are causing problems, merge shapes together to eliminate overlaps.*
+_TLDR: if overlaps are causing problems, merge shapes together to eliminate overlaps._

 This solution is more of a recommendation to change your typeface design process.
 There is a best practice / recommendation for creating fonts that character paths be as simplified as possible.
 Yes, it's easy to design a Capital Letter E as one vertical rectangle and three horizontal rectangles... but it's considered better to have this just be a single complex shape as opposed to four overlapping rectangles.